By: AY1920S2-CS2103T-W12-3 Since: Feb 2020 Licence: MIT

 -

-will check the command entered against a pattern defined inSharkieParser
+SharkieParserwill check the command entered against a pattern defined inSharkieParser. -

 It refers to

-to determine whether the command entered is apeople
+CliPrefixto determine whether the command entered is apeoplerelated command, awalletrelated command or aglobalcommand. -

 If the command entered passes these checks, it then parses the command using the respective